-In this article, Compare My Move explore the 7 best places in France to live as a British expat.
-If you're looking to join the estimated 148,800 British citizens currently living in France, you'll need to decide which part of France you are going to call home.
+In this article, Compare My Move explore the 7 best places to live in France as a British expat.
+If you're looking to join the estimated 300,000 British citizens currently living in France, you'll first need to decide which area you are going to call home.

-Let’s kick this off with the most obvious option when it comes to living in France, the capital – Paris.
+Let’s begin with the most obvious option when it comes to living in France, the capital – Paris.
 Brits have always flocked to Paris both because of its integral part as a business hub of Europe but also because of its rich culture and romantic atmosphere.
-Affectionately known as The City of Light (La Ville Lumière), Paris is actually the most visited capital city in the world and for good reason.
-It has many famous attractions such as the Eiffel Tower, Arc de Triomphe, Notre-Dame and The Louvre that pulls droves of tourists to the city every year.
+Also known as The City of Light (La Ville Lumière), Paris is actually the most visited capital city in the world.
+It has many famous attractions like the Eiffel Tower, Arc de Triomphe and The Louvre that pulls droves of tourists to the city every year.

-Although data on the exact number of Brits living in Paris is not available, stats show that 10-14% of all expats living in the country are based in the Ile-de-France area which includes Paris and its surrounding area so therefore representing around 14,880 to 20,832 of the expat population being in or close to the Paris area.
+Although data on the exact number of Brits living in Paris is not available, stats show that 10-14% of all Brits living in France are based in the Ile-de-France area, which includes Paris and its surrounding area, therefore meaning that around 14,880 to 20,832 of the expat population are in or close to Paris.

-The city of Montpellier offers a cheaper but in many ways as interesting living experience as Paris.
-It also offers a slower pace of life and is loved for its beautiful boulevards, family-run bakeries that let out mouth-watering smells and stunning white sandy beaches right on its door step.
-The city is steeped in history and allows for endless days wondering around the city enjoying the sites and taking in the architecture.
+The city of Montpellier offers a cheaper but as interesting living experience as in Paris.
+It also offers a slower pace of life and is often loved for its beautiful boulevards, family-run bakeries and stunning white sandy beaches that are right on its doorstep.
+The city is steeped in history and allows for endless days wandering around, enjoying the sites and taking in the architecture.

-Official figures of exactly how many expats live in Montpellier are not available, however the region in which it is based is very popular amongst Brits that move to the country.
-The Occitanie region is predicted to hold 15-19% of the overall population of British living in France, which would equate to 22,320 to 28,272 in individuals living there.
-This popularity is due to the relaxed nature of the city and the benefits of warmer weather compared to northern France and the UK.
+Official figures of exactly how many expats live in Montpellier are not available, however the region in which it’s based is very popular amongst Brits.
+The Occitanie region is predicted to hold 15-19% of the overall population of Brits living in France.

-The city of Nice is based in the Provence-Alpes-Côte d'Azur region and is the second biggest in the region after that of Marseille.
+The city of Nice is based in the Provence-Alpes-Côte d'Azur region and is the second biggest after Marseille.
 The city is famed for its beautiful warm climate and it’s Promenade des Anglais which gives visitors a stunning walk along the coast.
-However, the biggest pull of Nice to Brits looking to move to the area is its rich culture and charm which is taken in at a slower pace of life.
+However, the biggest pull of Nice to Brits looking to move to the area is its rich culture and charm which is taken in at a slower pace.

-If you visit it will quickly become clear that Nice is popular with Brits, although we cannot say exactly how many live within the city.
-We know that 5-9% of the total British population are based in that area but this is split between Nice, Marseille, Cannes, Toulon as well as other towns and cities.
+If you visit, it will quickly become clear that Nice is popular with Brits, although we cannot say exactly how many live within the city.
+We know that 5-9% of the total British population are based in this area but this is actually split between Nice, Marseille, Cannes and Toulon as well as other towns and cities.

-If taking a step out of city of living is more your thing then one of the best places to live in France is undeniably the Dordogne.
+If taking a step out of city living is more your thing, then one of the best places to live in France is undeniably the Dordogne.
 This stunning area based just outside of Bordeaux is full of beautiful little villages and picturesque countryside.
-The area is also rich in history and loved for its fascinating sites of note such as the prehistoric cave paintings in the Vézère Valley, the Cathedral St-Front in Périgueux and the Vesunna Museum which is built around Roman ruins.
+The area is also rich in history and loved for its fascinating sites like the prehistoric cave paintings in the Vézère Valley and the Vesunna Museum which is built around Roman ruins.

 The area stretches across the Nouvelle-Aquitaine area of the country which is the most popular with Brits, homing 20-26% of the entire British population of France.
 The area is generally loved for its delicious food and world famous wine.

-The cost of living in the area varies, although it is noted as cheaper in general than the average cost of living in France as a whole.
-For example, you would expect to pay less in this area than in a city, average house prices are around €125,000 which is significantly cheaper than elsewhere.
+The cost of living in the area varies, although it’s noted as cheaper than the average cost of living in France as a whole.
+For example, you would expect to pay less in this area compared to a city as average house prices are around €125,000 which is significantly cheaper than elsewhere.
 With so much incredible food and drink being produced on your doorstep you may also expect to pay less for these.

 For those that love the idea of living near the Dordogne but aren’t up for country living, Bordeaux offers an excellent opportunity.
-However, the city isn’t just great due to its close proximity to the area, but is a fantastic city to live in regardless.
-This popularity is due to a number of factors including its stunning architecture, incredible and immersive culture and key attractions such as the world leading Cité du Vin wine museum and the Place de la Bourse.
+However, the city isn’t just great due to its close proximity to the area.
+This popularity is due to a number of factors including its stunning architecture, incredible and immersive culture and key attractions such as the world's leading Cité du Vin wine museum and the Place de la Bourse.

-The biggest city in the popular Provence-Alpes-Côte d'Azur region and the third biggest metropolitan area in France as a whole, Marseille is growing as a popular place to live in for Brits.
-Although in the past the area has had a bad reputation for high petty crime rates compared to the rest of France in recent years this has gone down rapidly with the introduction of CCTV and other security measures in the main areas of the city.
+The biggest city in the popular Provence-Alpes-Côte d'Azur region, Marseille is growing as a popular place to live for Brits.
+Although the region has had a sketchy past, this has greatly improved in recent years with the introduction of CCTV and other security measures in the main areas of the city.

 For those that love their architectural and historical culture, Lyon offers it in spades.
-The city is actually a UNESCO World Heritage site which means that it is of such importance that it is protected by a worldwide organisation.
+The city is actually a UNESCO World Heritage site which means that it’s of such importance that it’s protected by a worldwide organisation.
 Not only is it stunning but it also offers some of the most famous gastronomy in France.
 Both of these factors results in it being a massive hit with Brits looking to move to the area.

 We hope this article has helped start your research into living in France.
-You can take your planning to the next stage by reading our guide on the costs of living in France, and for those planning to make a lifelong dream a reality, check out our guide on retiring to France from the UK for another perspective on this beautiful country.
+For those planning to make a lifelong dream a reality, check out our guide on retiring to France from the UK for another perspective on this beautiful country.

 Moving your life abroad can be daunting, but our network of removal companies come fully verified by us and reviewed by you for peace of mind.
 Just fill in a simple form and get connected with up to 6 professional removal companies today.